Azure/iot-operations-sdks/go/mqtt/README.md

 <a name="SessionLostError"></a>
 ## type [SessionLostError](<https://github.com/Azure/iot-operations-sdks/blob/main/go/mqtt/errors.go#L60>)

-SessionLostError indicates that the session client has terminated due to receiving a CONNACK from the broker with session present false when reconnecting.
+SessionLostError indicates that the session client has terminated due to receiving a CONNACK from the server with session present false when reconnecting.

 ```go
 type SessionLostError struct{}